 - Movies — Create a free IMDB (Internet Movie Database) account and add movies that you'd like to watch to either the Watchlist or one or more lists that you create yourself.
 If you install the free IMDB iOS app on your iPhone and iPad, you'll have convenient mobile access to your lists.
 And when it's time to pick a movie you'll have all of the relevant information, including a synopsis and a movie trailer, at your fingertips.

 - Books — Do you often get recommendations for books to read?
 Create a free GoodReads account and store them there.
-If you install the free GoodReads iPhone app you can even scan barcodes from books to add them to your list.
+If you install the free GoodReads iPhone app you can even add books by your list by scanning the books' covers or barcodes.

 If you haven't already, I recommend reading David Allen's "Getting Things Done" book and putting the best practices he recommends into action.
 Check out the Getting Things Done (GTD) page for resources to help to get you up to speed with GTD.